Shadow the Hedgehog

 Shadow is one of the most popular Sonic characters and was named one of the greatest video game characters by Guinness World Records in 2011.
 However, he has proven divisive among video game journalists.
-Some praised his role in Sonic Adventure 2 and his levels' preservation of the Sonic theme, but others criticized his dark and brooding characterization, particularly in later games, and ranked him among the worst Sonic characters.
+Some praised his role in Sonic Adventure 2, his levels' preservation of the Sonic theme, and his portrayal in the Sonic 3 film, but others criticized his dark and brooding characterization, particularly in later games, and ranked him among the worst Sonic characters.
 The Shadow the Hedgehog game received generally unfavorable reviews, though it sold well.
-In the third installment of the Sonic the Hedgehog film franchise, Reeves's adaptation received critical praise for his moody portrayal of the character's stoicism, empathy and darkness.